 NOTE: Using a new battery that has not been fully charged can damage the battery and result in a shorter life.
 It can also hinder vehicle performance.
-Follow the battery charging procedure in Chapter 10 "Electrical" before installing the battery.
+Refer to Charging Procedure, page 10.36before installing the battery.

-- 1. Ensure the battery is fully charged. - 2.
-Place the battery in the battery holder and secure with hold-down strap. - 3.
+- 1. Ensure the battery is fully charged. - Place the battery in the battery holder and secure with hold-down strap. - 3.
 Coat the terminals with dielectric grease or petroleum jelly. - 4.
-Connect and tighten the red (positive) cable(s) first. - 5.
-Connect and tighten the black (negative) cable (s) last.
+Connect and tighten the red (positive) cable(s) first. - Connect and tighten the black (negative) cable (s) last.

-6. Verify that cables are properly routed and reinstall the driver's seat.
+Verify that cables are properly routed and reinstall the driver's seat.